RobotLocomotion/spartan/modules/spartan/calibration/README.md

 spartan/calibration_data/20180201-233350_rgb/
 ```

 #### Capture IR images

 - Cover the projector
-- Set up the IR lamps
+- Set up the IR illuminators
-- View the IR images and
+- View the IR images in rviz and make sure the IR illumination is good enough (it can be sensitive to the height and angle of the IR illuminator)
+- `cal.run(captureRGB=False, captureIR=True)`

 TODO
+- add picture of IR illuminators setup
 - later: clean up station_config structure (not just one cal.yaml)
 - extrinsics should live in station_config
 - adjust joint limits